Mtillmann/mtillmann.github.io/posts/installing-ubuntu-server-on-wd-pr2100-in-2024.md

 You'll need:

 - a WD PR2100 including powerbrick
-- a fast usb storage device > 16gb
+- a fast usb storage device >= 16gb
 - network cable connected to your PR2100
-- linux or mac ([intel?](https://github.com/aamkye/ubuntu_on_WD_PRx100#macos-native-m1-not-supported)) machine
+- a linux machine or ([intel?](https://github.com/aamkye/ubuntu_on_WD_PRx100#macos-native-m1-not-supported)-)mac
 - basic familiarity with linux and the terminal
-- noise cancelling headphones
+- optional: noise cancelling headphones

 ## Basic setup

 follow this guide: https://github.com/aamkye/ubuntu_on_WD_PRx100 only to the network configuration part, ignore "_Extras (meant to be run on NAS directly)_", see below

-> Make sure to install OpenSSH Server when prompted by Ubuntu Installer
+> Hint: Make sure to install OpenSSH Server when prompted by Ubuntu Installer

-> Depending on your installation media the installation may take 10 to 30 minutes
+> Hint: Depending on how slow your storage device is, the installation may take 10 to 30 minutes

-> The installer will not exit, instead there'll be a message like "subiquity/late/run" in the log and no more new lines.
+> Hint: The installer will not exit, instead there'll be a message like "subiquity/late/run" in the log and no more new lines.
 Either hit the "reboot now" text-button or just close the VM window and reboot it without the CD-ROM, as described in the original guide.

 ## Networking Setup

 **If you can get copy and paste to work on your instance, do that and paste the configuration and mac addresses to the file.**

-Otherwise:
+I couldn't get copy and paste to work, so I did this:

 1. run `wget https://raw.githubusercontent.com/aamkye/ubuntu_on_WD_PRx100/master/readme.md`
 2. run `nano readme.md`